 - In person: Visit your county elections division to drop off or complete an application.

-- In person: Return it to any ballot drop box or a voter service center in your county.
+- In person: Return it to any ballot drop box or a voter service center in your county by 7 p.m. on Election Day.
 Drop box and voter service center locations can be found on the Office of Elections website.

-Be sure to sign your return envelope, as election officials will verify your signature against the signature on file with your voter registration.
+Be sure to sign your return envelope, as election officials will verify your signature against the one on file with your voter registration.
 If a ballot is returned without a signature, you’ll be contacted to provide one.
-If you don’t resolve the matter by Monday, Aug.
-22, for the primaries and by Wednesday, Nov.
-16, for the general election, your vote will not count.

-If you’re a voter with special needs, you can request an electronic ballot on the absentee ballot application.
+If you’re a voter with special needs, you can request an electronic ballot on your voter registration or absentee application.

 Can I track my absentee ballot?